 An Estonian company has partnered with a Singapore company to develop robotic combat vehicles, specifically a robot tank.

-More and more companies are developing UGV, "unmanned ground vehicle".
-Trivially: unmanned armed land vehicles.
-There are private enterprises and official government programs at stake, but it's unclear how quickly armies will actually be able to deploy a significant number of tank-like ground robots.
+More and more companies are developing UGVs, “unmanned ground vehicles”.
+Trivially: armed unmanned ground vehicles.
+There are private businesses and official government programs at play, but it's unclear how quickly militaries will actually be able to deploy significant numbers of tank-like ground robots.

-In recent months, news has come that Estonian company Milrem Robotics and Singapore-based ST Engineering have tested a new UGV during an exercise held in Tapa, Estonia.
+In recent months, news came that the Estonian company Milrem Robotics and Singapore's ST Engineering tested a new UGV during an exercise held in Tapa, Estonia.

 According to the Estonian World website, the new UGV is armed with a 40mm automatic grenade launcher and a 12,7mm heavy machine gun.

-"Our armored combat UGV is one of the first in the world particularly suited to urban warfare scenarios," he says.
-Juri Pajuste, director of Milrem Robotics.
+“Our armored combat UGV is one of the first in the world particularly suited for urban warfare scenarios,” he says Juri Pajuste, director of Milrem Robotics.

 Robot tank: the characteristics

 The joint warfare system consists of the THeMIS unmanned ground vehicle and the DM ADDER remote station.
-The vehicle can climb gradients of up to 60%, and overcome water ditches that are 60 centimeters deep.
-Its maximum speed is 20km / h, and it is powered by a diesel-electric engine which, depending on the mission, can offer 15 hours of constant operation without refueling.
+The vehicle can overcome slopes of up to 60%, and overcome aquatic ditches 60 centimeters deep.
+Its maximum speed is 20 kilometers per hour, and it is powered by a diesel-electric engine which, depending on the mission, can offer 15 hours of constant operation without refueling.

 The combat UGV is configured for wireless control from a distance of 1 to 2,5 kilometers.
 The difference is in the urban or rural context (therefore more closed or open spaces, where transmissions are easier).